KendrickU/swaProject/CodeAnalysis.md

 --------------------------------------------------------------------------------------------------------------------------------

-We picked 4 out of a list of 25 CWEs we created that pertain to Certbot and checked to see if these CWEs
+We picked 4 out of a list of 25 CWEs we created that pertain to Certbot and checked to see if these CWEs could be found and/or tested against a few select files that we picked.
+These are time-consuming manual tests that yielded positive results as we found an attack vector in the code.

 The file picked is certbot/certbot/util.py because it is the utility file for all of Certbot.